makrai/notes/poth2311-adapters-lib.md

 * 10 diverse modular methods such as prompt tuning, prefix tuning, Compacter, LoRA, and (IA)³ into 20 SOTA models for NLP, vision, and multi-modal applics
-* It supports a range of operations on these modules eg grouping, stacking, fusing, splitting, and parallelizing, among others,
+* It supports a range of operations on these modules eg grouping, stacking, fusing, splitting, and parallelizing, etc
   * enable a variety of modeling approaches and research directions

 # Abstract